What is the Express Entry CRS Score?

 Analyzing your CRS results

 You will be selected if your score meets the minimum CRS cut-off for the round of invitations for which your express entry profile is eligible.
-Then, an invitation to apply, otherwise known as ITA, is issued to you.
-If interested, learn how to create a qualifying express entry profile.
-We have some resources here to know more about an invitation to apply (ITA).
+Then, an invitation to apply, or ITA, is issued to you.
+If interested, learn how to create a qualifying express entry profile, and here we have some resources to know more about an invitation to apply (ITA).

 Check Latest Express Entry Invitations